lucasnorruva/NorruvaMVP6/workspace/docs/cbam-pathway-concepts.md

 1.  **Manufacturer (Exporter to EU):**
     *   Calculates embedded emissions for their product according to CBAM rules.
-    *   Records this data (direct, indirect emissions, methodology, origin) in the product's DPP within the Norruva platform, potentially under a dedicated CBAM section or within customs/sustainability data.
+    *   Records this data (direct, indirect emissions, methodology, origin) in the product's DPP within the Norruva platform, potentially under a dedicated CBAM section or within customs/sustainability data (e.g., `productDetails.carbonFootprint`, `compliance.euCustomsData.cbamGoodsIdentifier`).
     *   Obtains verification of this emissions data from an accredited verifier.
 A VC attesting to this verification could be linked to the DPP.
     *   If applicable, records proof of carbon price paid in the country of origin within the DPP.